 - The views from famous vantage points at Atobiki, Sarutobi Gorge, and Keyakidaira

 - Viewing autumn foliage along the route

-- Enjoying such activities as the outdoor hot spring bathing near Kanetsuri Station
+- Enjoying the outdoor hot spring bathing near Kanetsuri Station

 How to Get There